 We’re joining them this festival season to celebrate all the ocean-friendly ways of drinking water in London including the drinking fountain they have at the festival!

 The Foreign and Commonwealth Office have taken incredible action against single-use plastic and are now the first government department to join the #OneLess pioneer network.

 This summer, we joined the FCO for a beach clean along the River Thames to collect and remove plastic litter, including plastic bottles.
-Information about the plastic litter we collected has since contributed to our long-term monitoring programme, which aims to further understand the extent of plastic bottle pollution in the River Thames.
+Information about the plastic litter we collected has since contributed to our long-term bottle monitoring programme.